-b) Roll-back operation: If the roll-forward operation is not feasible, because the output results of neither CPU0 nor CPU1 match those of CPU2, both ARM cores will be recovered using the roll-back operation initiated by the Checker-Injector module.
+b) Roll-back operation: If the roll-forward operation is not feasible, because the output results of neither CPU0 nor CPU1 match those of CPU2 or because their output results match, but there is a mismatch between their register files, both ARM cores will be recovered using the roll-back operation initiated by the Checker-Injector module.
 A roll-back operation is deployed to restore the device to a previous safe state (or context) saved in the appropriate BRAM memory during one of the checkpoints, where the interrupt function is used to individually access the contexts of ARM cores.
 As the roll-back interrupt routine is executed, specific stack memory locations of CPU0 and CPU1 allocated to store register files are overwritten with the corresponding register values, i.e. context, stored in aforementioned BRAM memory locations.
 Once an ARM core restores its context from the appropriate stack memory at the interrupt mechanism stage IV, it will be restored to a safe, healthy state.
 In this case, the program execution in both ARM cores returns to a previous verification point and subsequently re-executes the appropriate code block.

 Under normal conditions, roll-back will return the device to the immediately preceding checkpoint.
 Nonetheless, this checkpoint might not be a safe state for some reason, so recovery will be ineffective.
 In such a scenario, recovery is made at the first checkpoint.
 This operation is called first-recovery roll-back.
 When this does not work either, the checkpoint at the very start of the program will be the next destination for the recovery process; this procedure is called an application reset.
-If due to a hang or crash in one of the ARM cores, neither roll-forward nor roll-back operations have succeeded in restoring the system, the only remaining option is to apply a system-wide soft reset through the system watchdog timer (SWDT) [11].
+If due to a hang or crash in one of the ARM cores, neither roll-forward nor roll-back operations have succeeded in restoring the system, the only remaining option is to apply a system-wide soft reset through the system watchdog timer (SWDT) [12].